 Ah, the press photo.
 The lovingly prepared image of a manufacturer’s latest model, deliberately shot to show the car’s best side.
-Nothing is left to chance, with the car meticulously washed, waxed and buffed until it shines like a National guitar.
+Nothing is left to chance – the car is meticulously washed, waxed and buffed until it shines like a National guitar.
 Unless of course the subject matter is a 4×4, whereby a smattering of mud, sand or snow is perfectly acceptable.

 Modern press photos are invariably devoid of people.
 The fear for manufacturers is that the wrong choice of person could stereotype the new model.
-Newspapers and magazines also prefer people-less images, unless they’re hidden behind the wheel of a good tracking shot.
+Newspapers and magazines also prefer images devoid of people, unless they’re hidden behind the wheel of a good tracking shot.

 First up is the Skoda Felicia.
 A car notable for being the last Skoda to be based on the Czech company’s own platform and the first Skoda to benefit from Volkswagen’s input.
 It was essentially a re-bodied Favorit with a new selection of engines (including Skoda’s first ever diesel lump).
 It was better equipped than the Favorit, safer than the Favorit and indeed, opened the brand up to new customers.
 It was just a shame that the Favorit’s unique quirkiness and charm had been stripped away in the process.